marco-bolo/metadata-catalogue/README.md

 ## Updating JSON-LD Output

-This workflow assumes the working directory is `scripts/tests`.
+This workflow assumes the working directory is `scripts`.

 ### 1. Download the Latest Spreadsheets
-Use [scripts/tests/g_download.py](scripts/tests/g_download.py) to download the latest version of Google Sheets, which lists the MBO datasets for each work package (WP).
+Use [scripts/google_download.py](scripts/google_download.py) to download the latest version of Google Sheets, which lists the MBO datasets for each work package (WP).
 - **Files updated**:
   - `./input/MARCO-BOLO_Metadata_Dataset_Record_description_*.csv`
   - `./input/MARCO-BOLO_Metadata_Dataset_Record_agent_*.csv`

 ### 2. Generate Metadata Input
-Run [scripts/tests/generate_input.py](scripts/tests/generate_input.py) to retrieve metadata records for datasets that have retrievable metadata.
+Run [scripts/generate_input.py](scripts/generate_input.py) to retrieve metadata records for datasets that have retrievable metadata.
 - **Files updated**:
   - Metadata records in `./input/WP*/json/*`

 ### 3. Generate JSON-LD Output
-Run [scripts/tests/generate_output.py](scripts/tests/generate_output.py) to create JSON-LD for each dataset:
+Run [scripts/generate_output.py](scripts/generate_output.py) to create JSON-LD for each dataset:
 - Based on metadata from the Google Sheet.
 - For datasets with retrievable metadata, additional JSON-LD is generated based on the retrieved metadata.
 - **Files updated**: